Thursday, September 18, 2008

 Jeera rice (Cumin rice) is a simple and delicious rice variety that made its way into my kitchen courtesy of my father in law.He tasted this rice at a restaurant and wanted to replicate it at home,as a result, on one of those occasions when the entire family seemed to be tinkering in the kitchen we landed up making this rice for the first time.

-Since then this has been a regular feature in my kitchen and when combined with north Indian dishes such as tofu palak (Tofu- Spinach curry) or aloo matar (Potatoes and peas curry) becomes a complete meal.
+Since then this has been a regular feature in my kitchen.
+Combine this with any curry and you have a flavorful, delicious meal.
 Try this when you have some side dishes that tend to be heavier and you want something more flavorful than just plain rice and an alternative to the usual pulao or biryani.

 Click here for a printable view of this recipe